fictionco/fiction/@docs/essentials/typescript/index.md

 # TypeScript Support

-Factor is written in TypeScript and has first-class support for types and TypeScript within apps and extensions.
-In fact, it runs natively would almost zero effort on your part.
+Factor is written in TypeScript and has zero-config, native support for it in your app.

 ## Should you use TypeScript?

-We think so.
 TypeScript has been rapidly improving on a monthly basis and Microsoft (who is behind it) has shown a deep commitment to being the leader in development tooling.

 There are a few main advantages of using TypeScript that actually matter day to day: